maikelthedev/maikel-dev-site/content/blog/web-developer-course.md

 You typically want to add due dates for estimates because it might only be valid for certain time.

-[Nusii](https://nusii.com/) is another one, you can find more with "proposal generator"
+[Nusii](https://nusii.com/) is another one, you can find more with "proposal generator".
+Cost 29 USD per month minimum.

 You could use [99design](https://en.99designs.es/) for people to compete on designs you need (eg. your company logo).